OMS Six-year Certificate/MD Program

 Baylor University Medical Center at Dallas' Oral and Maxillofacial Surgery (OMS) Residency program combines curriculums to lead to a certificate in oral and maxillofacial surgery and a Doctor of Medicine (MD) degree.
 The minimum duration of study is 72 months.

-The program objectives are to:
+The program’s objectives are to:

-The 48 month certificate only program in oral and maxillofacial surgery is a fully accredited residency made available primarily for United States of America Federal Service trainees.
-The first twelve months of the program include time on the parent service, but mostly, a series of resident level rotations on the general surgery, medicine and anesthesia services.
+The 48-month certificate-only program in oral and maxillofacial surgery is a fully accredited residency made available primarily for United States Federal Service trainees.
+The first 12 months of the program include time on the parent service, as well as a series of resident-level rotations on the general surgery, medicine and anesthesia services.